2014 Habitat Conditions

-Despite a delayed spring over most of the survey area, habitat conditions during the 2013 Waterfowl Breeding Population and Habitat Survey were improved or similar to last year in many areas due to average to above-average annual precipitation, with the exception being southeastern Canada, the northeast U.S., and portions of Montana and the Dakotas.
-The total pond estimate (Prairie Canada and U.S. combined) was 6.95 ± 0.2 million which was 24% above the 2012 estimate of 5.5 ± 0.2 million and 35% above the long-term average of 5.1 ± 0.03 million.
+Spring was delayed even later than last year across most of the survey area.
+Habitat conditions during the survey were mostly improved or similar to last year, due to average to above-average annual precipitation.
+The exceptions were west-central Alberta and east of James Bay in Quebec.
+Alaska was the only region that experienced an early spring.
+The total pond estimate (Prairie Canada and U.S. combined) was 7.2 ± 0.2 million which was similar to the 2013 estimate of 6.9 ± 0.2 million and 40% above the long-term average of 5.1 ± 0.03 million.

-Spring was much delayed across the traditional survey area.
-The majority of the Canadian prairies had average to below-average winter temperatures and above-average precipitation; however, a poor frost seal was produced and little runoff was observed.
-Extreme southern Saskatchewan and southern Manitoba received abundant spring rainfall but most of this moisture came too late for the majority of waterfowl breeding this year.
-The 2013 estimate of ponds in Prairie Canada was 4.6 ± 0.2 million.
-This estimate was 17% above the 2012 estimate (3.9 ± 0.1 million) and 32% above the 1961-2012 average (3.5 ± 0.03 million).
-The Parklands have improved from 2012 and the boreal region has benefited from average annual precipitation.
-Most of the Canadian portion of the traditional survey area was rated as good or excellent this year, in contrast to the dry conditions last year across northern Saskatchewan and Alberta.
+In the traditional survey area, the majority of the Canadian prairies had below to well-below-average winter temperatures and average precipitation.
+Southern Manitoba benefitted from last year’s summer and fall precipitation, whereas southern Saskatchewan and most of Alberta were aided by spring 2014 precipitation.
+The 2014 estimate of ponds in Prairie Canada was 4.6 ± 0.2 million.
+This estimate was similar to the 2013 estimate (4.6 ± 0.2 million) and 33% above the 1961–2013 average (3.5 ± 0.03 million).
+The Parklands remained in good condition from previous years’ carry-over water and the boreal region has benefitted from above-average annual precipitation.
+Most of the Canadian portion of the traditional survey area was rated as good or excellent this year and the region continued to receive additional precipitation after the survey.